huggingface/transformers/docs/source/model_doc/detr.rst

 The model is trained using a **bipartite matching loss**: so what we actually do is compare the predicted classes + bounding boxes of each of the N = 100 object queries to the ground truth annotations, padded up to the same length N (so if an image only contains 4 objects, 96 annotations will just have a "no object" as class and "no bounding box" as bounding box).
-The `Hungarian matching algorithm <https://en.wikipedia.org/wiki/Hungarian_algorithm>`__ is used to create a one-to-one mapping of each of the N queries to each of the N annotations.
-Next, standard cross-entropy and L1 bounding box losses are used to optimize the parameters of the model.
+The `Hungarian matching algorithm <https://en.wikipedia.org/wiki/Hungarian_algorithm>`__ is used to find an optimal one-to-one mapping of each of the N queries to each of the N annotations.
+Next, standard cross-entropy (for the classes) and a linear combination of the L1 and `generalized IoU loss <https://giou.stanford.edu/>`__ (for the bounding boxes) are used to optimize the parameters of the model.

+DETR can be naturally extended to perform panoptic segmentation (which unifies semantic segmentation and instance segmentation). :class:`~transformers.DetrForSegmentation` adds a segmentation mask head on top of :class:`~transformers.DetrForObjectDetection`.
+The mask head can be trained either jointly, or in a two steps process, where one first trains a :class:`~transformers.DetrForObjectDetection` model to detect bounding boxes around both "things" (instances) and "stuff" (background things like trees, roads, sky), then freeze all the weights and train only the mask head for 25 epochs.
+Experimentally, these two approaches give similar results.
+Note that predicting boxes is required for the training to be possible, since the Hungarian matching is computed using distances between boxes.

 Tips: